 When adverse reactions occur, stop the infusion and contact physician.
 Infusion may be restarted at lower rate after resolution of symptoms as per physician's orders.
-LORazepam for seizures may be ordered.

 Unrest, tremor and facial twitching are warning signs of impending generalized convulsions.

 Perspiration, dyspnea, and short intervals of apnea are warning signs of impending respiratory arrest.